hmcts/cnp-flux-config/docs/app-deployment-v2.md

 **It is important to follow below discussed naming convention, file and folder names should match application helm release name**

-Note: Some of these scripts need you to [install yq](https://mikefarah.gitbook.io/yq/)
+Note: You need to [install yq](https://mikefarah.gitbook.io/yq/) for these scripts

 ## Namespace